Contents

 - Brightness: Brightness of the display from 0 (off) to 255 (maximum brightness).

 - Time To Off: Time in seconds without pressing a button for the screen to turn off automatically.
 Useful for battery saving.
-The screen will turn on again by briefly pressing a button.
+The display will be switched on again by briefly pressing the top button.
 Setting it to 0 disables it (screen always on).

 - Off on USB: Allows you to select whether you want the screen to turn off when CO2 Gadget is running on external power (USB, for example).
 In this case it may not be necessary to turn it off to save battery power, but you may want to turn it off to avoid being disturbed by the light if you have it on your bedside table.